canonical/lxd/doc/storage.md

    makes it possible to confirm the snapshots is indeed what you want to restore before you remove the newer snapshots.

+   LXD can be configured to automatically discard the newer snapshots during restore.
+   This can be configured through the `volume.zfs.remove_snapshots` pool option.

-   Also note that instance copies use ZFS snapshots, so you also cannot restore an instance to a snapshot taken before the last copy without having to also delete instance copies.
+   However note that instance copies use ZFS snapshots too, so you also cannot restore an instance to a snapshot taken before the last copy without having to also delete all its descendants.

    Copying the wanted snapshot into a new instance and then deleting the old instance does however work, at the cost of losing any other